dhpour/annotitan/README.md

 # Annotitan
-It is a web based Automatic Speech Recognition data verifier by crowd-sourcing app.
+It is a web-based Automatic Speech Recognition data verifier that uses a crowd-sourcing model.

 ## Description